Room Parent FAQ

 This year, we’re asking for each child to contribute $25.
 The easiest way for you to make this payment is by signing up at this link: {ENTER PTO PROVIDED LINK HERE}

-Please note that if you don’t want to contribute $25 (or would like to contribute even more), SignupGenius also allows you to contribute a different amount.
+Please note that if you don’t want to contribute $25 (or would like to contribute more), SignupGenius also allows you to contribute a different amount.
 Thank you!

-Please do not solicit parents for classroom contributions to be made directly to you.
+- Please do not solicit parents for classroom contributions to be made directly to you.
 We run classroom contributions through the PTO so that donations can remain confidential from other parents in the room; that way no one feels obligated to donate when they may not be in a financial position to do so.
-The PTO also keeps track of the total funds a classroom has to spend; if room parents are also collecting funds, we have no way of making sure that those donations are being used for the classroom.
+The PTO also keeps track of the total funds a classroom has to spend; if room parents are also collecting funds, we have no way of ensuring those donations are being used for the classroom.

 What should I keep in mind for classroom party planning?